BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Implementation Evaluation

 \subsection{Tally Computation}

-In \autoref{table:bruteforcetime}, we provide time measurements of tally ``brute-forcing'' through the entire search space on a single core and all cores of the Intel Core i7-10510U CPU laptop.\footnote{Note that in some cases we estimated the time since we know the exact number of iterations.} We see that for $n \le 100$ and $k \le 6$, the tally can be computed even on a commodity PC in a reasonable time.
-However, for higher $n$ and $k$, we recommend to use a more powerful machine or distributed computation across all participants.
+In \autoref{table:bruteforcetime}, we provide time measurements of tally computation through the entire search space on a single core vs. all cores of the Intel Core i7-10510U CPU laptop.\footnote{Note that in some cases we estimated the time since we knew the number of attempts.} We see that for $n \le 100$ and $k \le 6$, the tally can be computed even on a commodity PC in a reasonable time.
+However, for higher $n$ and $k$, we recommend using a more powerful machine or distributed computation across all $P$s.
+One should realize that our measurements correspond to the upper bound, and if some ranges of tally frequencies are more likely than other ones, they can be processed first -- in this way, the computation time can be significantly reduced.
+Moreover, we emphasize that an exhaustive search for tally computation is not specific only to our scheme but to homomorphic-encryption-based schemes providing perfect ballot secrecy and privacy of votes (e.g.,~\cite{Kiayias2002},~\cite{HaoRZ10},~\cite{McCorrySH17}).